Skip to content

 }

 SIM file access uses the standard AT+CRSM (restricted SIM access) and AT+CSIM (generic SIM access) commands, which the modem forwards to asimcard_io and asimcard_csim.
-The SIM model in sim_card.c holds a small table of elementary files keyed by their hex file ids — for example 0x2fe2 is the ICCID file, 0x6f14 and 0x6f11 are operator-related files — and a set of canned +CRSM: responses for the exact command lines the RIL is known to send.
+The SIM model in sim_card.c holds a small table of elementary files keyed by their hex file ids — for example 0x2fe2 is the ICCID file, 0x6f14 is a Service Provider Name file, and 0x6f11 is a voicemail configuration file — and a set of canned +CRSM: responses for the exact command lines the RIL is known to send.
 SIM files can be marked read-only or PIN-protected via flags like SIM_FILE_READ_ONLY and SIM_FILE_NEED_PIN.

 The modem also models logical channels for the carrier-API / UICC applet world: AT+CCHO opens a logical channel and returns its number, AT+CCHC closes it, and AT+CGLA transmits an APDU on it.
 There are MAX_LOGICAL_CHANNELS (16) slots; channel 0 is the always-open basic channel with the master-file id 0x3F00.